My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-salmon burgers with creamy dill sauce served on a bun
+salmon burger with creamy dill sauce served on a bun

-Today, I’ve got an easy, flavorful, nutritious salmon recipe for you that can be ready to enjoy in under 30 minutes.
+Today, I’ve got an easy, flavorful, nutritious salmon recipe for you that’s ready to enjoy in under 30 minutes.
 Perfect for lunch or an easy dinner.
 And guess what?
 It all starts with a can of salmon.

 I know that many of you aren’t too sure about canned salmon.
-When I posted my Salmon 101 video, I received quite a few emails about the skins and bones found in canned salmon.
-This minor factor really seems to gross people out.
+When I posted my Salmon 101 video, I received quite a few emails about the skins and bones found in canned salmon (which are totally edible!).
+This minor factor really seems to gross people out (I can understand why, lol).

 But here’s the deal.

-Other than the fact the bones are super nutritious (packed with calcium), they are also very soft.
+Not only are the bones super nutritious (they’re packed with calcium), but they are also very soft.
 If you take one between your two fingers and press, you will see that the bone pretty much turns into powder.
 This may sound a little weird, but once the bones are “crushed”, you won’t even know they’re in there.
-However, if the bones really bother you, simply remove them from the salmon and discard them.
+However, if the bones really bother you, remove them from the salmon and discard them.

-salmon burgers on a bun with arugula and dill sauce
+salmon burger on a bun with dill sauce and arugula

-With the use of canned salmon, you can easily add wild salmon into your diet without breaking the bank!
+With the use of canned salmon, you can easily add wild salmon to your diet without breaking the bank!
 Here’s what you’ll need:

-• Canned salmon – You’ll find the same nutrients in canned salmon as in fresh salmon.
-Also, with canned salmon, there’s no need to separately cook the salmon before adding it to the salmon patty mixture.
+• Canned salmon: You’ll find the same nutrients in canned salmon as you do in fresh salmon.
+And with canned salmon, there’s no need to cook it first before adding it to your salmon patty mixture — which is a huge time saver.

 • Flavor makers – To give your salmon burgers incredible flavor, we’re using a simple mix of red onion, red bell pepper, fresh dill, lemon zest and juice, and cayenne pepper.

-• Binders – The combination of egg whites and oat flour act as a binder, so that all of the ingredients are easy to form into burger patties.
+• Binders – The combination of egg whites and oat flour acts as a binder, making it easy to form the ingredients into burger patties.

 How to make salmon burgers with canned salmon

-Next, combine all of the salmon patty ingredients in a mixing bowl, and then form 4 salmon patties.
+Then, for the burgers, combine all the salmon patty ingredients in a mixing bowl and form 4 salmon patties.
+I shape them the same way I would for traditional burgers.

 cooking salmon patties on a nonstick skillet